phil-hanley/fulfillment-productivity-analysis/README.md

 <img width="839" height="517" alt="image" src="https://github.com/user-attachments/assets/250b823a-ca54-494f-b720-75d41c7aca35" />

-The scatter plot compares time spent picking with total orderlines picked, making it easier to identify differences in productivity and outliers among coworkers with similar amounts of picking activity.
+The scatter plot compares time spent picking with total orderlines picked, making it easier to view differences in productivity and outliers among coworkers that have similar amounts of picking activity.

 ## Identifying Unique Orders Picked
 As stated, the raw order fulfillment reporting is detailed at the orderline level, meaning a single order can contain several rows representing different products.
 If a coworker picks five products for one order, this should be represented as one order, not five.